gitnacho/docs/docs/core-concepts/project-structure-app.md

 The `nsconfig.json` is an optional configuration file, located at the root project directory on the same level as the main `package.json` file.
 This file makes it possible for users to modify the structure of their application.
 The available configurations are `appPath`, `appResourcesPath`, `overridePods` and `webpackConfigPath`.

 The paths (`appPath`, `appResourcesPath`, `webpackConfigPath`) must be relative to the project root (where the `package.json` file and `platforms` directory are located) in order for everything to work as expected.
-If `appPath` is omitted, the CLI will assume the application files are located inside a folder called {% nativescript %}`app`{% endnativescript %}{% angular %}`src`{% endangular%} inside the project folder.
+If `appPath` is omitted, the CLI will assume the application files are located inside a folder called {% nativescript %}`app`{% endnativescript %}{% angular %}`src`{% endangular %} inside the project folder.
 If `appResourcesPath` is omitted, the CLI will assume that they are at their default location - a folder called `App_Resources` inside the folder containing the rest of the app files.
 The `webpackConfigPath` option allows you to specify the location of your webpack configuration file.
 If the value is not set, the CLI will use `webpack.config.js` file located at the root of the application.
 More information for `webpackConfigPath` option is available in [custom webpack configuration article](./tooling/custom-webpack-configuration).
 The `overridePods` option tells the CLI to use the Cocoapods defined in the project's Podfile (inside `App_Resources/iOS/Podfile`) as a resolution in case pluginstry to use different versions of the same pod.
 For example, in case plugin A wants to use version 2.7 of `AFNetworking` pod and another plugin wants version 3.0 of the same pod, the build operation will fail.
 In this case, you can set the `overridePods` to true in your `nsconfig.json` and set version of the `AFNetworking` in your `App_Resources/iOS/Podfile`.
 CLI will use only this version of the pod and will omit the occurences from the plugins.
 All other pods from plugins will still be included in the application.

 ### **nsconfig.json** Path examples